osama-ata/Alt-Ctrl-Proj/README.md

 ### Command-line Usage

-After installing Alt-Ctrl-Proj, you can use the explorer directly from the command line:
+After installing Alt-Ctrl-Proj, you can use the XER Explorer tool directly from the command line using the provided entry point:

 ```bash
 # Basic usage